nohadrweesh/ckad-notes/09-Security/05-authorization.md

 ## Authorization Mechanisms
 - Node
-  - Both users and kublet access kube-apiserver to handle multiple operations (read,updata,.. resources) --> these requests are handled by special authorizer known as node authorizer
+  - Both users and kublet access kube-apiserver to handle multiple operations (read,update,.. resources) --> these requests are handled by special authorizer known as node authorizer
-  - kublet are part of systrem nodes groups and have named prefixed with system:node
+  - kublet are part of system nodes groups and have named prefixed with system:node
   - So any request coming from a system:node --> authorized using Node authorizer
 - ABAC (attribute based authorization)
   - For each user create a policy file with the allowed operation